richdevelopments/corporate-dashboard/README.md

 **Donut Chart** -

-- Displays the size of the companies.
+- Displays the size of the companies that were sold to.
 When hovering over a slice displays the units of each.

 **Bar Chart** -